Clinical Years Timeline and Overview

 April: Info Session on The Match (ERAS and NRMP)

-May-June: Meetings with Residency and Specialty Advisors; Construct CV and Personal Statement; Request Letters of Recommendation; Apply to Specialty Matches (Ophthalmology; Urology; Military)
+May-June: Meeting Specialty Advisors; Construct CV and Personal Statement; Request Letters of Recommendation; Apply to Early Matches (Ophthalmology; Urology; Military)

 May: Begin ERAS Application